Adnan Oktar

-However on 15 March 2022, his verdict was overturned by the Turkish Court of Appeal "due to incomplete prosecution and erroneous assessment."
-He was subsequently sentenced to 8,658 years on 17 November 2022 as a result of his retrial.

 Life and career

 Early life and education

-Adnan Oktar was born in Ankara, Turkey, in 1956, and raised there through his high school years. where he studied the works of Islamic scholars like Said Nursî, a Kurdish Muslim scholar who wrote Risale-i Nur, an extensive tafsir (Qur'anic commentary) that includes a comprehensive political and religious ideology.
-According to The Mahdi Wears Armani, an "academic work focusing on Oktar and his movement", he grew up in a "relatively affluent secular family".
+Adnan Oktar was born in Ankara, Turkey, in 1956, and grew up there through his high school years.
+While in high school he studied the works of Islamic scholars like Said Nursî, a Kurdish scholar who wrote Risale-i Nur, an extensive tafsir (Qur'anic commentary) that includes a comprehensive political and religious ideology.
+According to Oktar biographer Anne Ross Solberg, he grew up in a "relatively affluent secular family".